Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 • notification of irregular situation

-You can submit your application for dispensation to dig in a provincial road via Message Box to your provincial authority.
+You can also submit your application for dispensation to dig in a provincial road via Message Box to your provincial authority.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.